feast-dev/feast/CONTRIBUTING.md

 ```

 ### Unit Tests
-Unit Tests (`pytest`) for Feast Python SDK / CLI can be used verify functionality:
+Unit tests (`pytest`) for Feast Python SDK / CLI can be used verify functionality:
 ```sh
 make test-python
 ```

-> :warning: Local configuration can interfere with Unit Tests and cause them to fail:
+> :warning: Local configuration can interfere with Unit tests and cause them to fail:
 > - Ensure [no AWS configuration is present](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html)
 > and [no AWS credentials can be accessed](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials) by `boto3`
 > - Ensure Feast Python SDK / CLI is not configured with configuration overrides (ie `~/.feast/config` should be empty).

-## Feast Documentation
-The Feast documentation hosted on [docs.feast.dev](https://docs.feast.dev):
-- Feast Documentation is written and published using [Gitbook](https://app.gitbook.com/@feast).
-- To contribute, request for access to the Feast Gitbook.

-> To correct small typos in the documentation, open a Pull Request instead.

 ## Feast Go Client
 :warning: Feast Go Client will move to its own standalone repository in the future.

 ### Environment Setup
-Setting up your Development Environment for Feast Go SDK:
+Setting up your development environment for Feast Go SDK:
 1. Ensure the following Development tools are installed:
 - Golang, [`protoc` with the Golang &amp; grpc plugins](https://developers.google.com/protocol-buffers/docs/gotutorial#compiling-your-protocol-buffers)